Why Your Belly Button Hurts: Causes and Treatment

 Treatment

-- Mild diverticulitis: Treatment may involve antibiotics, pain relievers, and a liquid diet to allow the bowel to rest.
+• Mild diverticulitis: Antibiotics, pain relievers, and a liquid diet to let the bowel rest

-- Severe diverticulitis: Hospitalization may be required for intravenous antibiotics, bowel rest (no food or drink), and possible drainage of abscesses.
+• Severe diverticulitis: Hospitalization for IV antibiotics, bowel rest, and possible drainage of abscesses

 When to consult a doctor for belly button pain